Home

 As an engineer, I enjoy hands-on embedded systems and data science projects.
 I have a profound understanding of hardware-software co-design and the trade-offs involved in designing real-time signal processing and machine learning systems.
 An example of this is BlueSense - my Wearable Motion Sensing, IoT and Sensor Research Platform.

-As a scientist, I lead a group of PhD students and postdoctoral researchers to advance computational behavioural analytics, with a particular focus on AI and machine learning for human activity recognition and new sensors technologies.
+Prior to this, I led a group of PhD students and postdoctoral researchers to advance the field of computational behavior analytics, with a focus on advancing AI methods, exploring novel enabling sensor technologies, and producing benchmark datasets.

 As of 2018, I obtained £3.2m total research funding from the EU, the Swiss NSF, the UK EPSRC, the Austrian FFG, Huawei Technologies, Unilever, and through a Google Faculty Research Award.